This second week, the theme is “Healing.”

-Interpersonal racism is real.
-It may not always play itself out in outrageous and overtly intentional ways, but rather show up in subtle and ignorant ways.
-Everyone, and especially white people, have a role in calling out racism and bigotry, and this can be a hard thing for some people to do.
-Even if it isn’t difficult to do, it can be difficult to do in a way that is ultimately productive, inviting someone who has said or done something that perpetuates racism to change or to consider changing.
+Though some would believe otherwise, interpersonal racism is very real.
+We are seeing more visible evidence of this in the time of COVID19, including escalating attacks on Asian and Asian-American communities.
+Everyone, and especially White people, have a role in calling out racism and bigotry, and this can be a hard thing for some people to do.
+Even if it is not difficult to do, it can be difficult to do in a way that is ultimately productive, inviting someone who has said or done something that perpetuates racism to change or to consider changing.